Best Shoes for Kids with AFOs – Stop Buying Bigger Shoes to Accommodate the AFOs!

 I know this might sound like a lot, but don’t worry!
 Several shoes provide these 6 important features and I will provide you with a list of these shoes to make things easier for you.
 By the way, high top shoes are not necessarily better when it comes to fitting AFOs.

-Best Shoes for Kids with AFOs
+Best Shoes for Kids with AFOs – Extra Deep and Oversized Openings for Easy On and Off

 Take a look at the description below each shoe image to check what size range that specific shoe style can fit.
 Disclosure: Some links in this post may be affiliate links and we may receive a small commission (at no extra cost to you) when you click our links and make purchases.

-Get in Touch With Us for a Personalized Suggestion
+Get in Touch for a Personalized Suggestion

 Without a doubt, children’s shoe needs can vary depending on their age, activity level, and any specific foot conditions they may have.
 The list I provided you with showcases the absolute best shoes that work with AFOs.
 With that said, there are other shoes out there that can accommodate an AFO.
-There might not be as deep or supportive as the ones I recommended above but they will definitely fit the AFO.
+They might not be as deep or supportive as the ones I recommended above but they will definitely fit the AFO.

 Do not hesitate to contact me and I will show you some alternatives: fittingchildrensshoes@gmail.com